 - 12. The processes people must undertake to restore rights, for example through applications for pardon or for judicial record sealing, are often complicated, opaque, and difficult to access.
-They often require hiring a lawyer, court filing fees, collecting evidence and several appearances in court before the state will grant such restoration. - 13.
+They often require hiring a lawyer, court filing fees, collecting evidence and several appearances in court before the state will grant such restoration.
+(Make CT Specific) - 13.
 States, such as Pennsylvania, have instituted automatic restoration of rights and sealing of criminal records for certain offenses after a period of time with no further criminal convictions without the need for individuals to petition for record sealing.
+(Make CT Specific and include misdemeanors)

 The findings in this report provide the necessary research and evidence to allow the Council to utilize the following recommendations as a guideline for the scope of the Research Subcommittee's work.
 Absent the from the report's findings are references to recommendations requiring federal legislative action.
-Therefore, the report recommendations that the Research Subcommittee will focus on are: 2
+Therefore, the report recommendations that the Research Subcommittee will focus on are:

 - A. Collateral consequences should be tailored to serve public safety.
 Policymakers should avoid punitive mandatory consequences that do not serve public safety, bear no rational relationship to the offense committed, and impede people convicted of crimes from safely reentering and becoming contributing members of society. - B. Jurisdictions that impose collateral consequences should periodically review the consequences imposed by law or regulation to evaluate whether they are necessary to protect public safety and if they are related to the underlying offenses. - C. State and local jurisdictions should undertake a comprehensive analysis of collateral consequences authorized or required by their laws, collect them in a publicly available format, and analyze the connection of each restriction to public safety and the broader public interest.
 Consequences not serving the public interest should be repealed.
-Arrest alone should never be sufficient justification to limit rights and privileges, except as set forth by the court in which the charges are pending. - D. Jurisdictions should compile and clearly identify collateral consequences in a format accessible to the public.
-Court systems should require these consequences to be incorporated into counseling, plea bargaining, and sentencing considerations. - E. States should consider restoration of the right to vote to all people who have been released from incarceration or are on probation/parole and are currently disenfranchised because of criminal convictions.
-Denying the right to vote does not serve the public safety or interest.
+Arrest alone should never be sufficient justification to limit rights and privileges, except as set forth by the court in which the charges are pending. - D. Jurisdictions should compile and clearly identify collateral consequences in a format

-2 Excerpted from pps 135-137 of Collateral Consequences: The Crossroads of Punishment, Redemption, and the Effects on Communities.
+&lt;sup>2 Excerpted from pps 135-137 of Collateral Consequences: The Crossroads of Punishment, Redemption, and the Effects on Communities.
 Briefing Before The United States Commission on Civil Rights.
 Held in Washington, DC.
 Briefing Report June 2019